Yaser Abdel Said: Murders of Amina and Sarah

 After Christmas in 2007, Amina and Sarah ran away with their mother Patricia to Tulsa, Oklahoma, where Amina's boyfriend had relatives.
 Patricia allegedly told her daughters that December 31 was her mother's death anniversary and that she wanted to drive to East Texas to put flowers on her grave.
-However, Yaser, after having inundated Patricia with phone calls (from himself and other relatives) that were initially unsuccessful, eventually convinced her to return home with the girls.
+However, Said, after having inundated Patricia with phone calls (from himself and other relatives) that were initially unsuccessful, eventually convinced her to return home with the girls.
 When Patricia communicated this change of plans to her daughters, Sarah reluctantly agreed to return, while Amina refused, ultimately seeking refuge in her friend's house.
 Patricia drove to the friend's house and pounded on the door, starting an argument with Amina to try to convince her to return to Said.
 Amina still refused to go.
 Patricia insisted and stood unmoved in the doorway, saying that her father had forgiven her and would like the girls to return home.

 On January 1, 2008, Yaser Said took Amina and Sarah to his taxi cab, kissed them, and told them he was taking them out to eat.
 Patricia initially wanted to come along, but Said told her that he wanted to talk to the girls himself.
 He drove them both to Irving, where he shot both girls to death in the taxi cab.
 Amina, who was shot twice, died instantly, while Sarah, who sustained nine shots, managed to call 911 before she died, screaming "Help, my dad shot me!
 I'm dying, I'm dying!"

 Said's taxi was soon discovered by another cab driver outside the service entrance of the Omni Mandalay Hotel (now the Omni Las Colinas Hotel).